 Also, we have created a guide where both surrogates and hopeful intended parents can find everything they should know about surrogacy.
 Want to get deeper insight on what's actually involved in surrogacy arrangements?
 Read: What Is Surrogacy & How Does It Work? – Everything You Should Know.

 Finally, surrogacy in the United States is a complex procedure due to the lack of a federal law that regulates the process equally by state.
 To delve deeper into it, check this out: Surrogacy in the USA – Is It Legal in All 50 States?

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

 FAQs from users: 'Can the idea of gestation of an embryo that is not one's own cause psychological problems or sequels?
-And giving the baby after birth?', 'What psychological tests should done on the surrogate pregnant woman to ensure that she is prepared for it?', 'What is the meaning of 'surrogate'?', 'How much is it to be a surrogate mother?', 'How much does a surrogate cost?', 'What are the pros and cons of being a surrogate?', 'How does a surrogate mother get pregnant?', 'Is a surrogate mother the biological mother?', 'Can you be a surrogate mother after menopause?', 'Can a 60-year-old be a surrogate?', 'Can siblings be surrogates?', 'Can surrogate mums keep the baby?', 'Can surrogates breastfeed?', 'Can surrogates change their mind?' and 'Can you be a surrogate if you are a virgin?'.
+And giving the baby after birth?', 'Can the surrogate refuse to give up the baby at birth?', 'What psychological tests should done on the surrogate pregnant woman to ensure that she is prepared for it?', 'What is the meaning of 'surrogate'?', 'How much is it to be a surrogate mother?', 'How much does a surrogate cost?', 'What are the pros and cons of being a surrogate?', 'How does a surrogate mother get pregnant?', 'Is a surrogate mother the biological mother?', 'Can you be a surrogate mother after menopause?', 'Can a 60-year-old be a surrogate?', 'Can siblings be surrogates?', 'Can surrogate mums keep the baby?', 'Can surrogates breastfeed?', 'Can surrogates change their mind?' and 'Can you be a surrogate if you are a virgin?'.